NEWP-Visuals/kano_wando/README.md

-An attempt to edit the below source code from a linux platform to a windows platform.
+An attempt to edit the below source code from a linux platform to platform agnostic.
 (WIP), No Guarantee of functionality.

 All credits to GammaGames